chigix/linked-data-graphic/projects/pan-zoom-directive/README.md

 # PanZoomDirective

-An angular directive that make a svg element able to be zoomed and panned through calculating its viewbox.
+An angular directive that makes a svg element able to be zoomed and panned through calculating its viewbox.

 This library is initially designed to work with `<ngld-canvas>` in